 Sometimes us bass players have to put our bass on an airplane.
 It's terrifying.
 However, I used that necessity as an excuse to create one of the coolest instruments I know.
 American Standard basses from the 30's are known as the loudest and toughest plywood basses ever made.
 I found this one with a broken neck in an old folks home in upstate New York, and had master luthier James Condino in Asheville, NC build me a new custom neck that I can remove when I check it on an airplane.
 The result is one heck of a loud booming bass that I can fly anywhere in the world.
 And I like it!

 In 2015, I decided, "I'm going to build an electric bass".
 I wanted to fuse two of my favorite vintage basses: an old Fender P bass, and a Gibson EB-3.
 So, I ordered the body and neck from warmoth, tracked down some vintage gibson pickups, bought a new P bass pickup, and went to work!
 What turned out is this Walnut bodied, maple necked, 4 knobed, 3 pickup-ed beauty that I am proud to play whenever anyone wants it!
 You can check out the before and after pics to see that this one came a long way!

-In addition to these fine instruments, I use a Fishman Full Circle Pickup, an Ear Trumpet Labs "Nadine" Microphone, and a Grace Designs FeLix Preamp with my double bass.
-I also proudly endorse Opsrey Packs for my suitcases.
+In addition to these fine instruments, I use a Fishman Full Circle Pickup, an Ear Trumpet Labs "Nadine" Microphone, Aguilar Amplifiers and a Grace Designs FeLix Preamp with my double bass.
+I also proudly endorse Opsrey Packs.